4. User installed software

 You may need to install additional R packages.
 Once you have added the package, you should be able to use it in your R notebook.

-You must be in a Terminal to add new R modules as a user.
-Check if R module is already loaded (output of module list) and if not load it with module laod command.
+You must be in a Terminal to add new R packages as a user.
+Check if R module is already loaded, and if not load it:

 Start R and depending on your desired package you may need to use different options for installing.
 In general, one needs to follow the software package instructions for installing it.
 Most packages can be installed with the regular install command giving it a desired package name, for example to install cicerone package: